Kalinga/DevOps/Docker/usefulCommands.md

             "AttachStderr": false,
           }

+Building an image
+-t is the tag and . indicates Dockerfile present in the CWD docker build -t kalinga/mywebsite:v0.1 . docker run -p 8081:80  kalinga/mywebsite:v0.1

 docker run -p 8081:80 kalinga/nginx:v0.1
 docker run -d -p 8081:80 kalinga/nginx:v0.1
 docker run -it -d -p 8081:80 kalinga/nginx:v0.1

+Can get a terminal to the above running container docker exec -it <<71eb39874dc1>> bash

 8081 port on the Host
 80 port from the running container